 Simply combine all of the ingredients in the bowl of a food processor or blender carafe and whiz until smooth.

-Serve it up with crackers or make a delicious and healthy hummus bowl.
+Serve it up with crackers or make a delicious hummus bowl to make it a meal.

 FAQs